 It’s a life time commitment, think ten times before you send in the application.
-I Nami Kim, as an advocate, am trying to bring a small change in dog meat trade in Korea.
+As an animal rights advocate, I, Nami Kim is trying to bring a small change in dog meat trade in Korea.
 Please help me to save me time.
 Only one out of thirty applications is valid.
-I spend lots of time reviewing each applications and answer your questions by facebook messenger and call you for an interview when you have more questions other than what I’ve answered you, or when I have questions to ask you.
+I spend lots of time reviewing each application and after that answer your questions by facebook messenger and call you for an interview when you have more questions other than what I’ve answered you, or when I have questions to ask you.

 Only fill out the application form after you have read all information on this site and click “Submit”.
 When we review and let you know if your applications has been approved.
 I need to get connected with you by facebook messenger for further communications. .

 Thank you for offering your home to one of our dogs.
-All the dogs I post on this site are available for adoption, they are medically cleared and adoptable (ready to fly with exception of Trauma Troop dogs) Most dogs are healthy, spayed/neutered and received the required vaccinations by our two vets Dr.Kim and Dr.Lee to US and Canada quarantine standards.
+All the dogs I post on this site are available for adoption, they are veterinary cleared and adoptable, ready to fly.
+Most dogs are healthy, spayed/neutered and received the required vaccinations by our two vets Dr.Kim and Dr.Lee based on US and Canada quarantine standards.
 The two vets keep and share the medical records of all our dogs.

 We are able to send dogs to the US, Canada at the moment, recently opened the door to the UK & Commonwealth, EU, Singapore.
 Because of quarantine rules and regulations, it takes as long as 4-6 months to the UK/EU or sooner depending on anti body blood tests results.
 The process to the US and Canada is more straight forward.
 No adoptions possible for Australia at this time.
 No vet wants to do the papers to Australia.

 Individual home adopters pay for the airfare, but prior to that we take care of the vet bills including vaccinations, heartworm test (not for all) and spay/neuter surgery.